kisaacs/bpc-reading-group/README.md

 then reconvene to discuss points raised during those discussions.

-- Meeting Time: Thursdays Noon, Utah Time
+- Meeting Time: Fridays 4PM, Utah Time
 - Meeting Place: Zoom

 Along with each discussion, we create a Perusall for cataloguing ideas and